ErlendMariusOmmundsen/Messaging-App/project/readme.md

 * project_restapi
 * project_restserver

+This link takes you to some mockups of the app: [Mockups](https://gitlab.stud.idi.ntnu.no/it1901/gr1922/gr1922/tree/master/project/Illustrations)

 ## Building with Gradle

 Because we are working with multiple modules the settings.gradle in /project is configured to include the other modules.
 Each of the modules got their own build.gradle because they are their own gradle project, hence we only need to import the dependencies if they are needed in a project.

-This is currently an offline messaging app for users of the same computer.
-This link takes you to some mockups of the app: [Mockups](https://gitlab.stud.idi.ntnu.no/it1901/gr1922/gr1922/tree/master/project/Illustrations)

 ## Getting Started